DevilRep/fifteen-puzzle-ts/README.md

 ## Setup
+- Clone the repo
+- run yarn
-Just open the index.html in your browser
+- open the index.html in your browser

 ## Usage